TottAditS/TottAditS/README.md

   </tr>
   <tr width="500px">
   <td valign="text-top">
-"Terbang" is an exhilarating flight simulation game designed, programmed, and Made by Me.
-In this game, you can experience the thrill of high-speed aerial racing and the intensity of dogfight combat.
-Soar through the skies with multiple game modes that offer a blend of strategic challenge and adrenaline-pumping action.
+“Terbang” is a thrilling flight simulation game that combines high-speed aerial racing with intense dogfight combat across multiple game modes.
+Developed in just one month, I handled all programming tasks, including movement mechanics and aerial physics, while also serving as the game's designer.
   </td>
   <td valign="text-top">
-TOADS-3D [Prototype] is an exciting 3D First Person Shooter set in a modern era.
-You play as a police officer who survives a helicopter crash and finds yourself in an abandoned factory.
-The city is under attack by zombies, and your mission is to survive long enough until help arrives.
-Navigate through the eerie factory, fend off zombie hordes, and use your skills and wits to stay alive.
-This game is still under development, and currently cannot be downloaded
+TOADS-3D [Prototype] is a 3D FPS where you play as a police officer surviving a helicopter crash in a zombie-infested city.
+Developed in 2 months, As Game Programmer, I handled all programming, from movement to NavMesh implementation.
+The game is still in development and not yet available for download.
   </td>
   </tr>